zachstence/github-bulk-repo-delete/README.md

 Bulk delete GitHub repositories with a simple, easy to use script

+> [!WARNING]
+> By using this tool, you acknowledge and agree that you are solely responsible for the repositories you choose to delete.
+The developer accepts no responsibility for any data loss or damage that may occur.
+Use this tool at your own risk.

 ## Usage

 1. Create a GitHub Personal Access Token